Ridesharing Laws In Florida

 Ridesharing has changed the way Florida residents and 110 million visitors travel the state, which has prompted lawmakers to take action.
 Florida Governor Rick Scott has signed into law HB 221, also known as the “Uber/Lyft Bill” that makes the requirements for ride-sharing services uniform throughout the state.

 Under the new law, minimum insurance levels of $50,000 are set for death and bodily injury per person, $100,000 for death and bodily injury per accident and $25,000 for property damage.
+For more legal advice about Florida insurance contact a Florida PIP and no-fault insurance dispute lawyer today.

 When driving with a passenger an Uber driver must be covered by a $1,000,000 bodily injury, property damage, and wrongful death policy.
 If involved in an auto accident, the Uber or Lyft driver must present proof of insurance to the officer at the scene of the accident, same as they would in a personal vehicle accident.